Introduction

 “I’ve made much more money by choosing the right things to say no to them by choosing things to say yes to,” said restauranteur Danny Meyer of Union Square hospitality group, and he could have been speaking for others.
 “I measure it by the money I haven’t lost and in the quality I haven’t sacrificed.”

-“A business without soul is not something I’m interested in working at,” he (Danny Meyer) said.
+“A business without a soul is not something I’m interested in working at,” he (Danny Meyer) said.
 He suggested that the soul of a business grew out of the relationships developed as it went along.
 “Soul can’t exist unless you have active, meaningful dialogue with stakeholders: employees, customers, the community, suppliers, and investors…”

 Common threads amongst the Small Giant companies: